Pista Kulfi | Pistachio Kulfi || How to make Pistachio Kulfi with step-by-step photos

-Once the kulfi is set completely, Take them out of the fridge_Then slowly warm up by rubbing in between your hands. you can also dip in warm water_Gently remove the kulfi from the mold/glass
+Once the kulfi is set completely, Take them out of the fridge_Then slowly warm them up by rubbing them in between your hands. you can also dip them in warm water_Gently remove the kulfi from the mold/glass

-At the time of serving can garnish the kulfi with a few chopped pistachio
+At the time of serving can garnish the kulfi with a few chopped pistachios

 Finally, serve immediately kulfi

-Pistachio Kulfi is the sweetest, delicious and lip-smacking frozen dessert made with milk, sugar, pistachio, khoya, and cardamom powder...
+Pistachio Kulfi is the sweetest, most delicious, and lip-smacking frozen dessert made with milk, sugar, pistachio, khoya, and cardamom powder...

 - 1.25 liter, full-fat cream